DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Author: Dr Gavin Esson, Foundation Trainee, NHS Lothian, Edinburgh, Scotland.
 DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell/Maria McGivern.
 December 2018.

-Hypogonadism describes the inadequate function of the gonads (reproductive glands) leading to impaired production of germ cells and sex hormones.
+Hypogonadism is the inadequate function of the gonads (reproductive glands) leading to impaired production of germ cells and sex hormones.

 Hypogonadism in males refers to diminished testicular function — a reduction in sperm production and in testosterone.